 Production of auto parts: lights, tires, sheet metal, aluminum alloy steel rims, hoods, bumpers, and others.

-Auto parts can be divided into "original car parts" and "after-sales maintenance parts"; "original car parts" can be divided into original factory commissioned manufacturing (OEM) and original factory commissioned design and manufacturing (ODM); the gross profit of OEM is approximately at around 10%.
-For example, Taiwan is mostly OEM, but at present domestic manufacturers are actively improving their R&D and design capabilities, and are moving towards ODM production for large automakers, which can save mold development costs and provide bargaining power in the supply chain.
-And "after-sales maintenance parts" can be divided into genuine parts (OES) and non-genuine parts (AM).
-OES parts have the original brand, but the price is expensive, and the sales channels are mostly designated by the original factory.
+Auto parts can be divided into "original car parts" and "after-sales maintenance parts."
+"Original car parts" can be divided into original factory commissioned equipment manufacturing (OEM) and original factory commissioned design and manufacturing (ODM.)
+The gross profit of OEM is approximately 10%.
+For example, Taiwan is mostly OEM, but at present, domestic manufacturers are actively improving their R&D and design capabilities, and are moving towards ODM production for large automakers.
+This can save mold development costs and provide bargaining power in the supply chain.
+"After-sales maintenance parts" can be divided into Original Equipment Supplier (OES) and aftermarket (AM) parts.
+OES parts have the original brand name, but the price is expensive, and the sales channels are mostly designated by the original factory.
 AM parts are usually used for repair and modification.
 The products are only copied from existing products, and the price is relatively low.
 The AM factory mainly produces collision parts, such as sheet metal parts, car lights, plastic parts, cooling parts and so on.